quantonganh/helix-wiki/Migrating-from-Vim.md

-*Note:* As Helix is inspired by Vim and [Kakoune](https://github.com/mawww/kakoune), the keybindings are similar but has also some differences.
+*Note:* As Helix is inspired by Vim and [Kakoune](https://github.com/mawww/kakoune), the keybindings are similar but also have some differences.
 The content of this page is inspired by [Kakoune Wiki](https://github.com/mawww/kakoune/wiki/Migrating-from-Vim).

 NOTE: Unlike vim, `f`, `F`, `t` and `T` are not confined to the current line.